-Substantially all of our defense business revenue is recognized over time because of the continuous transfer of control to our customers.
+Substantially all of our defense business revenue, which primarily relates to our RIS and RMD segments, is recognized over time because of the continuous transfer of control to our customers.
 For performance obligations satisfied over time, revenue is recognized on a percentage of completion basis using costs incurred to date relative to total estimated costs at completion to measure progress.
 Incurred costs represent work performed, which correspond with and best depict transfer of control to the customer.
 Contract costs can include labor, materials, subcontractors' costs, or other direct costs and indirect costs.
 Our contracts with the U.S. government are typically subject to the Federal Acquisition Regulation (FAR) and are priced based on estimated or actual costs of producing goods or providing services.
 The FAR provides guidance on the types of costs that are allowable in establishing prices for goods and services provided under U.S. government contracts.
 The pricing for non-U.S. government contracts is based on the specific negotiations with each customer.
 Under the typical payment terms of our U.S. government fixed-price contracts, the customer pays us either performance-based payments (PBPs) or progress payments.
 PBPs are interim payments equal to a negotiated percentage of the contract price based on quantifiable measures of performance or on the achievement of specified events or milestones.
 Progress payments are interim payments up to 80-90% of costs incurred as the work progresses.
-Because the customer retains a portion of the contract price until completion of the contract, our U.S. government fixed-price contracts generally result in revenue recognized in excess of billings which we present as Contract assets on the Condensed Consolidated Balance Sheet.
-For our U.S. government cost-type contracts, the customer generally pays us for our costs incurred within a short period of time.
-For non-U.S. government contracts, we typically receive interim payments as work progresses, although for some contracts, we may be entitled to receive an advance payment.
+Because the customer retains a portion of the contract price until completion of the contract, we type contracts, we type contracts, we typically result result in excess of billings which we present as Contract assets on the Condensed Consolidated Balance Sheet.
+For our U.S. government cost-type contracts, we may be entitled to receive an advance payment.
 We recognize a liability for advance payments in excess of revenue recognized and present it as Contract liabilities on the Condensed Consolidated Balance Sheet.

 For certain of our long-term aftermarket contracts, revenue is recognized over the contract period.
 We generally account for such contracts as a series of daily performance obligations to stand ready to provide spare parts, product maintenance and aftermarket services.
 These arrangements include the sale of spare parts with integral services to our customers, and are generally classified as Service sales, with the corresponding costs classified in Cost of services sold, within the Condensed Consolidated Statement of Operations.
-Revenue is primarily recognized in proportion to cost as sufficient historical evidence indicates that the cost of performing services under the contract is incurred on an other-than-straight-line basis.
-For some of our long-term aftermarket contracts, we receive payment prior to our work being completed, resulting in a contract liability balance, while for others, we perform work in advance of payment, resulting in a contract asset balance.
+Revenue is primarily recognized on a percentage of completion basis using costs incurred to date relative to total estimated costs at completion to measure progress, as sufficient historical evidence indicates that the cost of performing services under the contract is incurred on an other-than-straight-line basis.
+For some of our long-term aftermarket contracts, we receive payment prior to our work being completed, resulting in a contract liability balance, while for others, we perform work in advance of payment, resulting in a contract set balance.